 - Your child's personal items must be checked by a staff member for things that might cause harm; these items will be safely locked up or sent home with a family member.

 - Plastic ware will be used for meals.
 Soda cans, glass bottles, and plastic knives are not allowed.

-- All items, including gifts, need to be checked by a staff member before they are taken into the room.
+- No gifts.
+All personal care items brought for the patient need to be checked by a staff member before they are taken into the room.

 - Your child cannot leave the unit unless accompanied by a staff member for a test or procedure.

 - Activities will be limited to those approved by the hospital social worker, examples of activities may include quiet play and in-room movies.